rajabi2001/Http-monitor/README.md

 # Http-monitor
-A HTTP endpoint monitor service written in python with FastApi.
+A HTTP endpoint monitor service written in python with Flask.